turbulem/ios-guidelines/README.md

 - Method parameters should have no prefix.
 Use normal names.

 ## Enumerations
-- We use modern objective-c style, and enumerations should be declared using NS_ENUM macro.
+- We use modern Objective-C style, and enumerations should be declared using `NS_ENUM` macro.
 - Also, when creating names, make the names autocomplete-friendly, not like they would be in English:

 ***Example:***